Clark Summer Research Program Frequently Asked Questions

 Can my family visit me?

 Yes, your family can visit.
 Make sure everyone understands that you have an obligation to work Monday- Friday, as well as events you need to attend.
-They cannot stay in your room, without the approval of your roommates, and they may not stay more than two consecutive nights in the dorm.
+They cannot stay in your room without the approval of your roommates, and they may not stay more than two consecutive nights in the dorm.
+Family and friends cannot be left alone in your room as this violates your room agreement.

 Can I bring my pet?